-Last month, I posted a series of videos on how to make healthy, cold breakfast cereal.
+Some of the first recipes ever posted on this blog included a series of videos on how to make healthy, cold breakfast cereal.
 These posts proved to be very popular as getting off the toxic and very unhealthy boxed cereals at the store can be quite difficult to do.
 Learning to make a delicious, healthy version at home helps tremendously in eliminating this processed food from your home for good.

 I have always made this particular recipe with soft white wheat or spelt as my family does not have any wheat allergies and, let’s face it, wheat is delicious!
 If you soak it for 24 hours beforehand in the proper soaking medium as shown in the video, the gluten is so effectively broken down that even those with wheat allergies can usually enjoy this wonderful food again!

-A couple of weeks after I posted those videos, Tiffany of The Coconut Mama blog, wrote a post about my cereal recipe and about how she made it with rice flour and quinoa flakes.
-Her gluten free version also turned out terrific.
+A couple of weeks after I posted those videos, Tiffany of The Coconut Mama, wrote a post about my cereal recipe and about how she made it with rice flour and quinoa flakes.
+Her gluten-free version also turned out terrific.
 Her husband said it reminded him of cinnamon toast crunch!

 After soaking, I began mixing the flour with the other remaining ingredients.
 I noticed that the batter had a rather strong buckwheat smell, but I figured this would go away after baking.

 The buckwheat coffee cake that came out of the oven looked beautiful and had an amazing texture to it as I crumbled it onto cookie sheets for the last step – drying.
 However, the buckwheat smell had become rather overpowering and even one of my children commented that the “kitchen smelled bad”.